When Does The Christmas Season Officially End?

 The Battle Between Winter And Spring

-The origin of this actually lies in the Pagan holiday of Imbolc, the cross quarter-season mark in between winter, and spring.
+The origin of this actually lies in the Celtic holiday of Imbolc, the cross quarter-season mark in between winter, and spring.
 Both Candlemas and Groundhog Day sprung forth from Imbolic which was thought by some ancients to be the first day of spring.
 Most were eager to end the long miserable isolating winter.
-Certainly the noticeably longer days, and sometimes slightly warmer temperatures gave them hope for the future.
+Certainly, the noticeably longer days, and sometimes slightly warmer temperatures gave them hope for the future.
 If various underground dwelling animals, such as serpents, badgers, and of course groundhogs, emerged from their dens it was a good omen that Spring had sprung.

 Nature Deity Showdowns!